Beca81/data_analysis/README.md

 # data_analysis
-Analysis of data with detailed clarification
+Analysis of data with detailed clarification of every example